The Lifesaving Power of CPR

 The Mechanics of CPR: How It Works

-CPR is not just a single action but a combination of techniques that work together to support the victim until professional help can take over.
+CPR is not just a single action but a combination of techniques that work together to support the victim and maintain blood flow until professional help can take over.
 The basic components of CPR include chest compressions, rescue breaths, and the use of an Automated External Defibrillator (AED), if available.

 • Chest Compressions: These are the core of CPR and involve pressing down firmly and quickly on the center of the victim’s chest.
 The goal is to manually pump blood through the heart and around the body, mimicking the heart’s natural action.
 For adults, compressions should be performed at a depth of about 2 inches (5 cm) and at a rate of 100 to 120 compressions per minute.